wsoeltz/building-brainiacs-v2/README.md

 The text is stored in **JSON** format, which is a fast and simple data format that makes developing the site easy and updating the content straightforward once you understand the basics of how to format a JSON file.

+Whenever a change is made to any file, or a new file is uploaded, a "build" will be triggered.
+Once a build is successful, the changes made will be visible on the live site.
+If changes were made that would break the site, the build will fail and the website will remain as it did from the last successful change.
+To view the progress of the latest build, go here - https://travis-ci.org/github/wsoeltz/building-brainiacs-v2

 <a name="editingajsonfile"/>

 ## Editing a JSON File